-The PRF Advisory Board
+The PRF Advisory Board/Committee

 In 1954 the ACS Board of Directors appointed the Petroleum Research Fund Advisory Board consisting of 13 members.
 Over the years the number of Advisory Board members has been increased to handle the growth in proposal volume.
-Since 2003 the PRF Advisory Board consists of 30 members plus the chair.
+Since 2003 the PRF Advisory Board, now PRF Committee, consists of 30 members plus the chair.